 You can use these same printed math symbols to show which one is greater, lesser, or equal to in a dice game.
 Have two sets a dice between math center partners.
 When each rolls the dice, have them add, subject, or multiply the numbers.
 Then have the students put the correct “sign” between the dice and take a picture.
 They can then post this picture on your digital forums.

-Hands On Math Centers
+Hands On Activities in Math Centers

 Using math centers in your classroom or at home will help students achieve mastery.
 While learning is taking place, there can be more of a mess.
 Therefore, it’s important to remember to take into account the cleanup time and make sure you keep your procedures and overall framework in mind.